ryansafner/website/content/post/replicating-statas-robust-option-for-ols-standard-errors-in-r/index.md

 - stata
 - teaching
 - econometrics
-title: Replicating Stata's 'Robust' Option for OLS Standard Errors
+title: Replicating Stata's 'Robust' Option for OLS Standard Errors in R
 ---

 One of the advantages of using Stata for linear regression is that it can automatically use heteroskedasticity-robust standard errors simply by adding `, r` to the end of any regression command.
 Anyone can more or less use robust standard errors and make more accurate inferences without even thinking about what they represent or how they are determined since it's so easy just to add the letter `r` to any regression.